-We must acknowledge that we truly miss seeing all of our beloved patients and their family members!
-However, our primary goal is to continue in providing excellent orthodontic care for all of our patients in an even safer environment.
-We were proudly among the first offices to conduct more disciplined OSHA regulations in our office starting in February and closed our office before the Governor mandated the stay-at-home order.
-After careful evaluation of the situation, the following provisions have been revised in our office, and new guidelines will be followed vigorously.
-We appreciate your patience and cooperation in working with us regarding any deficiencies that you may experience in these difficult times.
+Our primary goal is to continue providing excellent orthodontic care for all of our patients in an even safer environment.
+We were proudly among the first offices to conduct more disciplined OSHA regulations in our office starting in February of 2020, and closed our office before the Governor mandated the stay-at-home order.
+After careful evaluation of the situation, the following provisions have been revised in our office, and new guidelines are being followed vigorously.
+We are open for care after closing for 10 weeks in April, May and early June 2020.
+We appreciate your patience and cooperation in working with us regarding any deficiencies that you may experience in these difficult times until we gat back to our routines.
 We also appreciate and look forward to any reasonable suggestions that you may have in order to facilitate your continued orthodontic care.

-The following CDC guidelines are enforced by Dr. Izadi and his staff while we remain in Phase I and II Opening Stages:
+The following CDC guidelines are enforced by Dr. Izadi and his staff while we remain in COVID-19 Pandemic:

 If the patient feels sick, running a fever, or has dry coughs, please call the office immediately to cancel the upcoming appointment.
 You must wait for the patient to feel healthy for at least two weeks before you can call to reschedule.
 As always, we will be scheduling a designated chair time for each and every patient’s visit, and therefore a doctor’s note will be required in order to waive any no-show appointment fees.

 The aerosol-generating procedures; which usually require longer visits will be scheduled on specific days and will be assigned to designated individual treatment rooms.
-These rooms will be equipped with newly purchased High Vacuum Extraoral suctions soon to be delivered.
+These rooms are now utilizing the newly purchased High Vacuum Extra-oral Suction as needed.
 They are very effective in removing major droplets and aerosols produced by the nature of needed specific orthodontic or dental procedures.
 These procedures usually require the usage of high-speed drills and air/water syringes for spraying air and water in the patient’s mouth.
-These vacuums are known to be very effective in removing the aerosols and filtering out the air with special High-Efficiency Particulate Absorbing (HEPA) filters and the ultraviolet light.
-These appointments will be scheduled just a bit later after we open, in case we may have to wait a bit longer for our equipment to arrive.
+These vacuums are known to be very effective in removing the aerosols and filtering out the air with special High-Efficiency Particulate Absorbing (HEPA) filters and ultraviolet light.

 Please watch the video clip for additional information!

-Upon arrival in the parking lot, you must call the office from your car during Phase I and Phase II opening.
+Upon arrival in the parking lot, you must call the office from your car.
 You will be greeted at the entrance by an assigned orthodontic assistant who will be working on you or your loved ones.
 Please make sure that everyone is wearing a mask (it’s a law in Maryland at this time).
 While you remain in the

 waiting area, the designated technician or assistant will be going over the recent medical history, handle the treatment card, take the patients’ temperature, provide hand sanitizers, get the supplemental COVID-19 consent form signed, and discuss briefly as to what we will be rendering for the minors.
 If everything is clear, we will escort the patient to the clinical area to render the treatment.